UniTime/unitime-doc/banner-offerings.md

 It also provides the user the opportunity to modify section ids, change the gradable subpart and change consent at the section level.

-Note: These types of changes do NOT require the user to click the resend button.
+**Note:** These types of changes do NOT require the user to click the resend button.

 ## Operations

 To make a change:

 * You can enter a particular subject and course, or just a particular subject.
 Hit **Search** button.
 * Click on the blue row containing the subject and course number on which you wish to work.
+This will open the [Banner Offering Detail](banner-offering-detail) page for the offering.
 * Click **Edit** button.